 Practice the traditional art form of batik with your kids

 Give your kids the chance to express themselves today in various ways.
-Your first stop is the Monggo Chocolate Factory, which blends Indonesian and European traditions by using Belgian chocolate-making techniques with locally produced cocoa beans.
-Sample different chocolates and learn why the Javanese consider Monggo chocolates to be the best; you and your kids will enjoy finding out whether you agree.
+Your first stop is the Monggo Chocolate Factory, which blends Belgian chocolate-making techniques with locally-produced cocoa beans.
+See how cacao is turned into different sweet treats, learn why the Javanese consider Monggo chocolates the best in the country, and sample plenty yourselves to see whether you agree!

-Later on, join a workshop and learn about local puppet and batik-making traditions.
-Javanese shadow puppets, or wayang, are a classical art form that your kids will surely love watching and playing with.
-You'll also get the chance to make traditional batik fabric.
-This wax-resist technique is used to decorate fabrics throughout Indonesia, Malaysia, and Singapore.
-Take a look at some traditional designs before making your own design on fabric with liquid wax.
+Later, join a workshop and learn about local puppet and batik-making traditions.
+The use of Javanese shadow puppets, or wayang, dates back to the 11th century, and you and the kids will get to watch a demonstration of this ancient art form and put on a show yourselves.
+Then, roll up your sleeves for a hands-on introduction to batik fabric.
+This wax-resist technique is used to decorate fabrics throughout Indonesia, Malaysia, and Singapore, and you'll learn about traditional designs before creating your own on fabric with liquid wax.

 Plan your trip to Indonesia